CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Dynamic vs static library?

 The main difference between a static and dynamic library is in the Inversion Of Control (IoC) and how they are linked towards the main executable.
 When you are using something from a static library, you are in control of it as it becomes part of the main executable during the build process (linking).
-On the other hand, when you are using something from a dynamic framework you are passing responsibility for it to the framework as a framework is dynamically linked on the app start to the executables process.
+On the other hand, when you are using something from a dynamic framework you are passing responsibility for it to the framework as a framework is dynamically linked on the app start to the executable's process.
 I’ll delve more into IoC in the paragraph below.
 Static libraries, at least on iOS, cannot contain anything other than the executable code unless they are wrapped into a static framework.
 A framework (dynamic or static) can contain everything you can think of e.g storyboards, XIBs, images and so on…

 As mentioned above, the way dynamic framework code execution works is slightly different than in a classic project or a static library.
-For instance, calling a function from the dynamic framework is done through a frameworks interface.
+For instance, calling a function from the dynamic framework is done through a framework's interface.
 Let’s say a class from a framework is instantiated in the project and then a specific method is called on it.
 When the call is being done you are passing the responsibility for it to the dynamic framework and the framework itself then makes sure that the specific action is executed and the results then passed back to the caller.
 This programming paradigm is known as Inversion Of Control.
 Thanks to the umbrella file and module map you know exactly what you can access and instantiate from the dynamic framework after the framework was built.

 A dynamic framework does not support any Bridging-Header file; instead, there is an umbrella.h file.
 An umbrella file should contain all Objective-C imports as you would normally have in the bridging-Header file.
 The umbrella file is one big interface for the dynamic framework and it is usually named after the framework name e.g myframework.h.
 If you do not want to manually add all the Objective-C headers, you can just mark `.h` files as public.
 Xcode generates headers for ObjC for public files when building.
 It does the same thing for Swift files as it puts the ClassName-Swift.h into the umbrella file and exposes the Swift publicly available interfaces via swiftmodule definition.
 You can check the final umbrella file and swiftmodule under the derived data folder of the compiled framework.